 Quadratic equations are basically code for all variations of y = x squared.
 They form parabolas, which are bowl shaped graphs, either facing up or down.
 (They can face left and right too, which is covered in the conics playlist also under Algebra 2).
-Here, we begin with factoring some harder trinomials using the now-internet-famous Berry Method, then mozy on to the Discriminant, leading up to seeing them as graphs.
-Then, a super-intuitive way to learn about Quadratic Inequalities, not done in the books.
+Here, we begin with factoring some harder trinomials using the now-internet-famous Berry Method, then mozy on to completing the square, the Discriminant, leading up to seeing them as graphs.
+Then some transformations of quadratic functions, and a super-intuitive way to learn about Quadratic Inequalities, not done in the books.

 At the top of each video, you can access that lesson's worksheet and quiz.